-- Laughing Mad: Leela does it when she tastes the space honey for the first time before falling asleep.
+- Laughing Mad: Leela starts laughing in an intoxicated manner when she tastes the space honey for the first time, then falls asleep.

 - Made Myself Sad: Trope Namer.
 When Leela proclaims Fry still exists, Farnsworth taunts back that Fry still exists — as a frozen corpse floating in space.
-He then invokes the trope verbatim.
+He laughs, then remarks that he made himself sad.

 - Made of Explodium: One of the bees crashes into the side of the hive and explodes.